 Monitor for infusion reactions.
 Interrupt or slow the infusion for grade 1 or 2 infusion-related reactions (consider premedications with subsequent infusions); discontinue permanently for grade 3 or 4 reactions.

 Store intact vials at 2°C to 8°C (36°F to 46°F); do not freeze.
 Protect vials from light (store in original packaging).
 Do not shake.
 Solutions diluted for infusion should be used immediately after preparation.
-If not administered immediately, may be stored (from the time of vial puncture to the start of administration) for up to 24 hours refrigerated at 2°C to 8°C (36°F to 46°F) or for up to 4 hours at room temperature of 25°C (77°F).
+If not administered immediately, may be stored (from the time of vial puncture to the start of administration) for up to 24 hours refrigerated at 2°C to 8°C (36°F to 46°F) or for up to 8 hours at room temperature (≤25°C [77°F]) (Note: Prior to August 2019, the manufacturer's labeling stated the storage time at room temperature was 4 hours).
 Do not freeze or shake diluted solution.

 There are no known significant interactions.

 Dermatologic: Dermatitis (≤26%), pruritus (12%), skin rash (≤26%; including immune mediated rashes)